srl-labs/containerlab/docs/manual/kinds/vr-xrv9k.md

 Data interfaces `eth1+` needs to be configured with IP addressing manually using CLI/management protocols.

+!!!info
+    You must have at least one data interface defined for the XRv9k boot process to complete successfully.

 ## Features and options

 ### Node configuration